 What I can show you are a few photos of Jane from class group photos during her years at Smith, and a few more taken during reunions.
 It took me a while to recognize her in the sea of her classmates' tiny faces, but once I did, she became familiar and unmistakeable.
 (All photos are from the Sophia Smith Collection at Smith College.)

 The class photos were not dated, but this strikes me the earliest photo.
 She was not one to smile for the camera, as some of her classmates did.
 She often looks pensive, serious, even a bit grumpy.
 In this photo she seems wistful.
-I keep in mind that she had recently lost both of her parents; her father was badly wounded in the Civil War and had been an invalid for much of her life.
-After she became an orphan, she lived with her grandmother in Providence, Rhode Island.
+I keep in mind that she had recently lost both of her parents; her father was badly wounded in the Civil War and she had only known him as an invalid.
+After her parents died, she lived with her grandmother in Providence, Rhode Island.

-Here's another.
-She was a petite woman and her hands seem tiny in those tight kidskin gloves:
+Here's another photo.
+She was a petite woman and her hands look tiny in those tight kidskin gloves:

 I like the photo below, where she is looking directly at the photographer.
 I see spirit and intelligence in her expression.